May 20, 2022

 VISITORS TO CAMPUS

-All adult visitors, collaborators, conference and on-campus seminar attendees and outside vendors coming to the Institute will need to provide the proof of having completed a COVID-19 vaccination in order to enter the IAS campus.
+All adult visitors, collaborators, conference and on-campus seminar attendees and outside vendors coming to the Institute will need to provide the proof of having completed a COVID-19 vaccination and booster in order to enter the IAS campus.
 Unvaccinated individuals or those who do not provide proof will be able to participate in events with a hybrid/virtual option.
 No exceptions or exemptions will be granted.

 For more information, please contact the individual you are visiting on campus or the event organizer.